-As of December 31, 2022 and December 31, 2021, we had an accumulated deficit of \$436.0 million and \$340.5 million, respectively.
-For the years ended December 31, 2022 and 2021, our net loss was \$95.6 million and \$55.3 million, respectively.
-We have incurred significant net operating losses in every year since our inception and expect to continue to incur net operating losses and significant expenses for the foreseeable future.
+As of December 31, 2023 and December 31, 2022, we had an accumulated deficit of \$457.5 million and \$436.0 million, respectively.
+For the years ended December 31, 2023 and 2022, our net loss was \$21.4 million and \$95.6 million, respectively.
+We have incurred significant net operating losses in every year since our inception.
+We expect our net operating losses to decrease in the future as our DANYELZA product revenue grows to help fund our significant research and development expenses.
 Our net losses may fluctuate significantly from quarter to quarter and year to year as we:

-- continue to advance our lead product candidates through the regulatory approval process both in the U.S. and internationally; - continue to advance our other product candidates through pre-clinical and clinical development; - continue to identify additional research programs and additional product candidates, as well as additional indications for existing product candidates; - initiate pre-clinical studies and clinical trials for any additional product candidates we identify;

-- · develop, maintain, expand and protect our intellectual property portfolio; and - hire additional research, sales force, commercialization, clinical and scientific personnel.
+- continue to advance our lead product candidates through the regulatory process both in the U.S. and internationally; - continue to advance our other product candidates through pre-clinical and clinical development; - continue to identify additional research programs and additional product candidates, as well as additional indications for existing product candidates; - initiate pre-clinical studies and clinical trials for any additional product candidates we identify; - develop, maintain, expand and protect our intellectual property portfolio; and - hire additional research, sales force, commercialization, clinical and scientific personnel.